Term 4, Week 8, 30 November 2023

 - Tuesday 12th December - Report Cards Released to parents on Compass

 - Wednesday 13th December - Year 6 Graduation Mass @ 9:30am

 - Wednesday 13th December - Year 6 Fun afternoon 11am-3pm

 - Wednesday 13th December - K-5 Pool Fun Day 12pm-2:30pm

-- Friday 15th December - Last Day of Term 4
+- Friday 15th December - Last Day of Term 4 (no canteen)

 It is great to see the fantastic growth in writing across all classes this term.
 Kindergarten have focused on adding adjectives befor a noun to make their writing more descriptive.
 There’s also been tremendous development in the details students include when writing.
 I hasd the pleasure of visiting S1 this morning and the descriptive language was so impressive I was able to paint a very clear picture in my mind of what they were describing.
 The sentences was top quality because they used all five senses, strong verbs and adjectives and some students included adverbs to describe how they did the action.